niksxox/JurisIntel/README.md

-Built for the KSP Datathon 2026, from `Police_FIR_ER_Diagram.pdf` plus the real `CRIME_REVIEW_2021_TO_2024_KARNATAKA.csv` dataset: a normalized FIR database, a login-gated, role-based investigator dashboard, and an AI assistant that returns clean case-file dossiers — covering the full feature brief.
+Built for the KSP Datathon 2026, from `Police_FIR_ER_Diagram.pdf` plus the real `CRIME_REVIEW_2021_TO_2024_KARNATAKA.csv` dataset: a normalized FIR database, a login-gated, role-based investigator dashboard, and an AI assistant that returns clean case-file dossiers, covering the full feature brief.

 ## Login